Fun Orange County Parks

 • Handball court

-• Official City of Laguna Hills park website
+• Official City of Laguna Hills web page for Santa Vittoria Park

 • Nearest public library: El Toro Branch of the Orange County Public Libraries